-- HADOOP\LOG\DIR The directory where the daemons' log files are stored.
-They are automatically created if they don't exist. - HADOOP\HEAPSIZE The maximum amount of heapsize to use, in MB e.g. 2000MB.
+- HADOOP_LOG_DIR The directory where the daemons' log files are stored.
+They are automatically created if they don't exist. - HADOOP_HEAPSIZE The maximum amount of heapsize to use, in MB e.g. 1000MB.
+This is used to configure the heap size for the hadoop daemon.
+By default, the value is 1000MB.